Nicholas Witchell: Early life and career

 In 1989, he moved from the evening to the breakfast news slot, where he remained for five years.
 During the 1991 Gulf War, he was a volunteer presenter on the BBC Radio 4 News FM service.

 Witchell was the first reporter to relay the news of the death in 1979 of Lord Mountbatten, the death in 1986 of former Prime Minister Harold Macmillan, the 1987 Zeebrugge ferry disaster, the 1988 Lockerbie disaster, and the death in 1997 of Diana, Princess of Wales.

+In July 2015, George Batts, a veteran of the Normandy landings, met with Witchell.
+Batts pointed out that the United Kingdom was the only major Allied nation without a dedicated memorial in Normandy.
+Witchell set up the Normandy Memorial Trust after their meeting, which led to the construction of the British Normandy Memorial.

 Royal correspondent

 In 1998, Witchell became a royal and diplomatic correspondent.
 In 2002, his obituary of Princess Margaret, Countess of Snowdon, recorded before her death but screened following the announcement, was reportedly not well received at Buckingham Palace, as it mentioned her lovers and "copious" consumption of whisky.

 Witchell provoked royal displeasure again in 2005.
-At a press conference at the Swiss ski resort of Klosters, Witchell asked Charles, then-Prince of Wales, how he and his sons were feeling about his forthcoming marriage to Camilla Parker-Bowles.
+At a press conference at the Swiss ski resort Klosters, Witchell asked Charles III, then Prince of Wales, how he and his sons were feeling about his forthcoming marriage to Camilla Parker-Bowles.
 After a response from his son Prince William, the Prince of Wales said under his breath, and referring to Witchell, "These bloody people.
 I can't bear that man.
 I mean, he's so awful, he really is."
-A spokesman for the BBC defended their reporter saying, "He is one of our finest.
+A spokesman for the BBC defended their reporter, saying "He is one of our finest.
 His question was perfectly reasonable under the circumstances."

+In October 2023, Witchell announced that he would retire in early 2024.
+He retired from the BBC on 31 March 2024.